apache/nuttx/Documentation/reference/user/08_pthread.rst

      attribute of the mutex attributes object.
   -  ``pthread_mutexattr_setprioceiling``. get and set the prioceiling attribute of the mutex attributes object.
-  -  ``pthread_rwlockattr_destroy``. destroy and initialize the read-write lock attributes object.
-  -  ``pthread_rwlockattr_getpshared``. get and set the process-shared attribute of the read-write lock attributes object.
-  -  ``pthread_rwlockattr_init``. destroy and initialize the read-write lock attributes object.
-  -  ``pthread_rwlockattr_setpshared``. get and set the process-shared attribute of the read-write lock attributes object.
   -  ``pthread_setconcurrency``. get and set the level of concurrency.

 .. c:function:: int pthread_attr_init(pthread_attr_t *attr);